mozilla/global-sprint/_articles/project-lead.md

   - _articles/project-lead/project-requirements.md
   - _articles/project-lead/templates.md
 ---
-**Project Leads have their own open projects, from brand new to established projects.
-By bringing their project to the Global Sprint, a Project Lead invites contribution (which may be code, content, design, editing, writing, testing, advice, etc) to their project from participants from across Mozilla's amazing Network.**
+**If you have your own open project, from brand new to established projects, you can be a Project Lead at the Sprint!
+By bringing your project to the Global Sprint, you invite contribution (which may be code, content, design, editing, writing, testing, advice, etc) from participants from across Mozilla's amazing Network.**

 By registering for the Sprint, Project Leads understand and agree that any data they provide will be handled according to [Mozilla's Privacy Policy](https://www.mozilla.org/en-US/privacy/).